The Behavioral and Social Sciences Building

 The BSS Building was constructed in 2007, and meets the LEED gold rating by the U.S. Green Building Council.
 Facilities include state of the art lecture halls, ‘smart’ media classrooms, and custom laboratories.
 The Anthropology Teaching Lab (BSS 310) is a dedicated space for advanced courses in all of the anthropological subdisciplines, and it has ocean views!

 In the archaeology research laboratory, students receive a wide range of training in materials, geospatial, and zooarchaeological analysis.
 Student can immerse themselves in on-going archaeological projects.
 Current topics include historical ecology and human impacts on marine and terrestrial ecosystems, zooarchaeological analysis of shell midden deposits, marine resource utilization, and historic archaeology and migration.

-The Biological Anthropology Research Center (BioARC) is dedicated to providing quality training and research opportunities in evolutionary and applied biological anthropology.
-Current topics include evolutionary processes such as genetic drift and speciation, bioacoustics and communication, primate conservation, comparative anatomy, and evolutionary medicine & nutrition.
-The BioARC lab also processes forensic anthropology cases to assist local law enforcement agencies.
+The Biological Anthropology Research Center is dedicated to providing training and research opportunities in evolutionary and applied biological anthropology.
+Current focus areas include comparative anatomy, bioacoustics and communication, primate conservation, evolutionary medicine & nutrition, bioarchaeology, and forensic anthropology.

 The field school program involves survey, excavation at several Maya sites, and laboratory experience working directly with excavated Maya artifacts.
 Field techniques, lectures on Maya culture history and instruction concerning artifact analysis are provided during each session.
 Learn more about the Belize Archaeology Field Program